polybdenum/polybdenum.github.io/_posts/2020-07-11-subtype-inference-by-example-part-2-parsing-and-biunification.md

 layout: post
 title: 'Subtype Inference by Example Part 2: Parsing and Biunification'
 date: 2020-07-11 07:54 -0700
+series: cubiml
+series-num: 2
 ---
-_This post is part of a series.
-[Click here to go to the beginning of the series]({% post_url 2020-07-04-subtype-inference-by-example-part-1-introducing-cubiml %})._
+{% include series-util.html %}
+{{series_header}}

-In [last week's post]({% post_url 2020-07-04-subtype-inference-by-example-part-1-introducing-cubiml %}), we discussed a new approach to type inference called _cubic biunification_ and introduced [cubiml](https://github.com/Storyyeller/cubiml-demo), a simple ML-like language written in Rust that demonstrates cubic biunification.
+In [last week's post]({{prev_url}}), we discussed a new approach to type inference called _cubic biunification_ and introduced [cubiml](https://github.com/Storyyeller/cubiml-demo), a simple ML-like language written in Rust that demonstrates cubic biunification.
 This week, we will cover the first steps towards implementing cubiml, as well as a high level overview of biunification.

 ## Parsing